 I recovered well and I found a forever lap!

-I came to From the Heart Rescue after winding up at animal control with a broken leg!
-Someone found me as a stray dog and turned me in to the shelter.
-From The Heart found a nice foster home to take care of me so that I could receive surgery to fix my broken leg.
+I came to From the Heart Rescue after winding up at animal control as a stray dog with a broken leg!
+I was headed for the forever sleep when From The Heart found a nice foster home to take care of me so that I could receive surgery to fix my broken leg.

-After being all healed and adopted, blood and urine testing the Unsinkable Mr. Dobby had kidney insufficiency of 75%, although his kidney values were stable.
-He did have hypertension and required medication.
-Everything went back to when he was dumped in the desert.
-While, it is likely this kidney trouble will shorten his life, to what extent was unknown.
+After being all healed and adopted, blood and urine testing showed that I -- the Unsinkable Mr. Dobby -- had kidney insufficiency of 75%.
+I had to have special food and medicine.
+Everything went back to when I was dumped in the desert.
+While, it was likely this kidney trouble would shorten my life, to what extent was unknown.

 Once adopted, Kiska went on to be the STAR of her agility class!

 I came to From the Heart after my person dropped me at the vet’s with a broken pelvis, broken hip, and a dislocated elbow.
 She said she didn't want me anymore.
 It took several surgeries and months of treatment and rehabilitation, but Leroy got back to (almost) good as new!

 I came to rescue because I wound up at the shelter as a "bag of bones".
 I only weighed 30 pounds!
 While at the shelter, I put on 10 pounds at the shelter, but I was still a long way off from being a healthy weight.
 I also had erlichia, which is a tick-borne blood disease.
 Because a nice foster home volunteered to take me in, I was treated and was able to get back to a healthy weight.